Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 *Then a cold air blew upon him, making all his hair stand on end.
 There was a whisper in his ears, the tongue sounding familiar yet unfamiliar at the same time.*

 *"Enginn þú, hvar ertu?" it said to him.
-"Kom hingat, gef mér bollann eða þú ert at deyja."*
+"Kom hingat, gef mér bollann eða þú ert at deyja!"*

 *He spun around, expecting someone behind him.
 But there wasn’t anyone there.
 He glanced around, and when his gaze passed the sea, he saw that the waves were smooth as ice.
 He looked again at the coastline.*